-My work informs various dimensions of the study of information communication technology design and use, Human-Computer Interaction (HCI), and Computer-Supported Cooperative Work (CSCW).
-Currently, I’m completing my PhD degree in Information Science at the University of Washington Information School (Expected in July 2017) where I arrived as a Fulbright scholar.
-I am a member of the Value Sensitive Design Research Lab, a co-founder of the Political Bots.org project, a co-founder of the HCI across the Arab World initiative.
-Previously, I was a research associate with the Social Computing group at the Qatar Computing Research Institute (QCRI).
+In 2017, I finished my PhD degree in Information Science at the University of Washington Information School where I arrived as a Fulbright scholar.
+During my time there, I was a member of the Value Sensitive Design Research Lab, a co-founder of the Political Bots.org project, a co-founder of the HCI across the Arab World initiative.
+I also spent 6 months as a Research Associate with the Social Computing group at the Qatar Computing Research Institute (QCRI).

 My work reflects my strong passion for understanding people’s social and collaborative interactions in their everyday digital and physical contexts with the goal of designing and evaluating collaborative, social, and inclusive technologies.
 In doing so, I combine my experience conducting research studies, my expert knowledge of qualitative and human-centered design methods, and my multilingual and cross-cultural background to engage with stakeholders empathetically.